rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## Fault Model for very large E-Commerce Websites
-performance is key
+On very large e-commerce websites like Amazon people order every minute _TODO:WRITE-SOME-FACTS_.
+Amazon has statistics showing a causal connection between response time of the amazon.com website and the time potential customers spend on the website. _TODO:SOURCE?_
-shopping cart should always be accessible slightest outage has signiﬁcant ﬁnancialconsequences
+The customer's shopping cart has to be allways accessible for writes and the slightest outage has direct significant financial consequences.

-• failures are a normal case, not an exception
-• disks failures
-• network partitions
-• data center unavailable
-• what we want:
-• always write, always read
-• even in case of network partition
-• replicate data accross multiple datacenters
+But on the other side failures are the normal case, not an exception.
+Disks fail, the network experiences partitioning and whole data centers could become potentially unavailable because of natural disasters like hurricanes.

+What our big e-commerce websites need is a datastore that is allways read and write enabled, even in presence of network partitions.
+Data must be replicated accross multiple datacenters and these datacenters may be located hundreds of kilometers away from each other and even on different continents.

 ## Replication